To study the practical transformer, the effect of assumptions, made for the ideal transformer, will be taken up one by one under the following cases.

 • El1 and El2 are the induced emf caused by leakage fluxes in primary and secondary respectively.

 • x1 and x2 are the leakage reactances of primary and secondary respectively.

-• We are using convention that all induced emfs, and currents directly satisfy, Lenz's law (by opposing the flux).
+• We are using the convention that all induced EMFs and currents directly satisfy, Lenz's law (by opposing the flux).

 Basic Equation for Transformers:

 The equivalent circuit is a circuit representation of the equation describing the performance of the device.